-4 (c) The group provides proof of such insurance before the first use 5 of the school facilities.
-The immunity granted shall last only as long 6 as the insurance remains in effect.

-7 (2) Immunity under this section does not apply to any school8 district before January 1, 2000.

-9 (3) As used in this section, "youth programs" means any program or 10 service, offered by a private nonprofit group, that is operated 11 primarily to provide persons under the age of eighteen with 12 opportunities to participate in services or programs.

-13 (4) This section does not impair or change the ability of any 14 person to recover damages for harm done by: (a) Any contractor or 15 employee of a school district acting in his or her capacity as a 16 contractor or employee; or (b) the existence of unsafe facilities or 17 structures or programs of any school district.
+- provide a statement of compliance with the policies for the management of concussion and head injury in youth sports as set forth in section 2 of this act; and - (c) The group provides proof of such insurance before the first use of the school facilities.
+The immunity granted shall last only as long as the insurance remains in effect. - (2) Immunity under this section does not apply to any school district before January 1, 2000. - (3) As used in this section, "youth programs" means any program or service, offered by a private nonprofit group, that is operated primarily to provide persons under the age of eighteen with opportunities to participate in services or programs. - (4) This section does not impair or change the ability of any person to recover damages for harm done by: (a) Any contractor or employee of a school district acting in his or her capacity as a contractor or employee; or (b) the existence of unsafe facilities or structures or programs of any school district. - NEW SECTION.

-18 NEW SECTION.
 Sec.
-2. A new section is added to chapter 28A.600 19 RCW to read as follows:

-20 (1)(a) Concussions are one of the most commonly reported injuries 21 in children and adolescents who participate in sports and recreational 22 activities.
-The centers for disease control and prevention estimates 23 that as many as three million nine hundred thousand sports-related and recreation-related concussions occur in the United States each year.
-24 25 A concussion is caused by a blow or motion to the head or body that 26 causes the brain to move rapidly inside the skull.
-The risk of 27 catastrophic injuries or death are significant when a concussion or head injury is not properly evaluated and managed.
-28

-(b) Concussions are a type of brain injury that can range from mild to severe and can disrupt the way the brain normally works.
+2. A new section is added to chapter 28A.600 RCW to read as follows: - (1)(a) Concussions are one of the most commonly reported injuries in children and adolescents who participate in sports and recreational activities.
+The centers for disease control and prevention estimates that as many as three million nine hundred thousand sports-related and recreation-related concussions occur in the United States each year.
+A concussion is caused by a blow or motion to the head or body that causes the brain to move rapidly inside the skull.
+The risk of catastrophic injuries or death are significant when a concussion or head injury is not properly evaluated and managed. - (b) Concussions are a type of brain injury that can range from mild to severe and can disrupt the way the brain normally works.
 Concussions can occur in any organized or unorganized sport or recreational activity and can result from a fall or from players colliding with each other, the ground, or with obstacles.
-Concussions occur with or without loss of consciousness, but the vast majority occurs without loss of consciousness.

-36 (c) Continuing to play with a concussion or symptoms of head injury37 leaves the young athlete especially vulnerable to greater injury and p.
-2 even death.
+Concussions occur with or without loss of consciousness, but the vast majority occurs without loss of consciousness. - 36 (c) Continuing to play with a concussion or symptoms of head injury 37 leaves the young athlete especially vulnerable to greater injury and even death.
 The legislature recognizes that, despite having generally recognized return to play standards for concussion and head injury, some affected youth athletes are prematurely returned to play resulting in actual or potential physical injury or death to youth athletes in the state of Washington.

-HB 1824